mattstratton/castanet/README.md

 ### The config file

 You will need to add a handful of configuration items to your `config.toml` file.
-You can take a look at the [example site](http://github.com/mattstratton/castanet/blahblahblah) to see them in action.
+You can take a look at the [example site](https://github.com/mattstratton/castanet/blob/master/exampleSite/config.toml) to see them in action.
 They are described below:

 - `googleAnalytics` - the Google Analytics tracking ID.
 We use the async method.
 Example: `"UA-123-45"`
+- `disqusShortname` - the shortname for use in Disqus comments.
+Example: `"arresteddevops"`.
+Note: The Disqus comments will not appear if you are running on `localhost`.

 - `[params]`
   - ~`homepage` - the fully qualified domain name of your homepage.
 This is different than the `BaseURL` setting, as it must be externally available for feed readers, and others.
 This must NOT end with a slash.
 Example: `"https://www.mattstratton.com"`~